Un-brie-lievable escape: Driver could have become 'grated cheese'

 The woman was taken to hospital with shoulder pain, he said.

-"She almost became grated cheese due to the unsafe passing manouvre," Snr Sgt Bond said.
+"She almost became grated cheese due to the unsafe passing manoeuvre," Snr Sgt Bond said.

 A St John spokeswoman said a rapid response unit and an ambulance attended and transported one patient to Dunedin Hospital in a moderate condition.